Finnish Law on the Internet

 - the enforcement authorities, who see to the enforcement of judgments

-- the and the , who see to the enforcement of custodial sentences, and
+- the prison service and the probation service, who see to the enforcement of custodial sentences, and

-- the and the other avenues of legal aid.
+- the Finnish Bar Association and the other avenues of legal aid.

 The Parliament of Finland website contains an extensive amount of material also in English.
 Parliamentary papers, such as bills, committee reports, session minutes etc. are, however, available only in one or both of the official languages.
 From this site can be accessed Bibliographia Iuridica Fennica/Legal Literature in Finland (Suomen lainopillinen kirjallisuus /Finlands juridiska litteratur / Litterature juridique de la Finlande / Legal literature in Finland) via the Jussi database which covers 1982-2001.
 It's online from 2001 to date via the SELMA database in English and in Finnish.
 See also the SELMA database main page.